enoskyeza/practice/README.md

 Modal Popup:

 Create a button on an HTML page that, when clicked, opens a modal popup with additional content.
 Write JavaScript code to show and hide the modal.

+Dynamic Styling:

+Create an HTML page with a div element.
+Write JavaScript code that changes the background color of the div when the mouse hovers over it and returns it to the original color when the mouse leaves.